 For next steps, CFDA will actively take part in ICH projects.
 Furthermore, the agency will promote adaptation and implementation of ICH technical guidelines in China.

 For pharmaceutical companies undergoing international filings, the fact that drug registration in multiple countries, China included, has the same technical requirements will save dramatically in R&D and registration costs.
 This serves as a win-win, on the one hand for new drugs manufactured outside of China to enter into China market, and on the other for drugs made in China to export.

 Joining ICH signifies that China pharmaceutical industry will start to compete on a global level in a real sense.
-Opportunities and challenges co-exist and are fiercer compared to the pre-ICH era.
+Opportunities and challenges co-exist and are fiercer compared with the pre-ICH era.

-What do you think of the trends and impacts in the post-ICH era for the pharmaceutical sector in China?
-Comment below to let us know!
+Readers, what do you think of the trends and impacts in the post-ICH era for the pharmaceutical sector in China?
+Contact us to let us know your comments.

 Acurit Medical Communications Pty Ltd provides bilingual Chinese medical writing services for the pharmaceutical and health industries.
 We esp. focus on English Chinese literature reviews on nutrition and pharmaceuticals to support marketing claims, regulatory and R&D.